TEN DAYS CYCLING – €1,385

 Following the success of the three routes we launched in 2016, our latest cycling tour takes in the landscapes of the two southernmost regions of Portugal.

-We’ll be there in early spring – in time for the almond blossom and the first wildflowers but well ahead of most other tourists.
+We’ll be there in early spring – in time for the first wildflowers but ahead of most other tourists – and in late autumn when the days are still generally sunny and warm.

 My wife and I will lead a small group of cyclists (maximum 10 riders) on a journey from the open expanses of the Alentejo, through the hills along the southern edge of this region and across country through the Algarve to the historic riverside port of Lagos.

 Scroll down to read more about the Southern Explorer.
 You can also see what riders thought of previous tours on our Reviews page.
 For further news and other information on biking in Portugal you can also check out the Pedal Portugal Facebook page and blog.

 The next departures for the Southern Explorer will be:

 - March 2018: Sunday 11th – Thursday 22nd – Tour full – booking closed